vaites/php-apache-tika/README.md

 There are some issues found during tests, not related with this library:

 * 1.9 version running Java 7 on server mode throws random error 500 (*Unexpected RuntimeException*)
-* 1.14 version on server mode throws random errors (*Expected ';', got ','> when parsing some images*) when parsing image metadata
+* 1.14 version on server mode throws random errors (*Expected ';', got ','*) when parsing image metadata

 Integrations
 -----